cdoremus/deno-fresh-oauth/README.md

 go through the OAuth flow again at that point too.
 In the `deno-oauth2-client` lib the `RefreshTokenGrant.refresh()` method is used for token refresh.

-**Storing the session id in a cookie**(_??Is this needed??_)

-Once a user has been authenticated, the session id is stored in a browser cookie called 'session' that is 36 characters long.
-The `setSessionCookie`, `getSessionCookie` and `deleteSessionCookie` functions in `utils/deno_kv_oauth.ts` is used for cookie manipulation.
-The browser cookie is also used to look up a user and get his/her data returned from Github to be displayed on the `/secured` page.

-The `Logout` link is shown in the page header after a user logs in.
-Clicking on it deletes the 'session' browser cookie via the `routes/logout.ts` handler function.

 ## Using Deno KV to store session and user data

 Deno KV is a simple key-value store recently added to the Deno runtime and